tildetown/rodo/README.md

 - [List of commands](#list-of-commands)
 - [Usage examples](#usage-examples)

-# Description
+# What is rodo?

-rodo is a list-management tool for people who prefer to use the command line.
+rodo is a list-management tool on the command line.

 # Conventions used in this readme